sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/assignments/4_week4.md

 ## Objectives

+* Use git tagging to label important versions of your repository.
 * Functions Overloading: make functions with **same name**, **but different parameters types/count**.
 * Make your own types by using `struct` feature of C++.
 * Make another version of your functions implemented in **Part 1** but with using your own types (`struct`s).